-Twenty harrowing days later, after being placed on two consecutive ECMO life support machines and a distressing rollercoaster ride in ICU, Thomas had deteriorated to a point that we, together with his medical team, made the traumatic decision to turn off his life support.
+Twenty days after being admitted to the ICU, Thomas’ condition had deteriorated even further.
+His parents, together with his medical team, made the devastating decision to turn off his life support.

 When this time came, Thomas was wheeled outside on his hospital bed and took his last breaths as the sun set, his family by his side.